 - Broccoli starts can be both crooked and floppy, so plant them deeply with first true leaves at soil level.

-- Firm the soil around them, and water well.
+- Firm the soil around broccoli starts, and water well.

 - Provide consistent moisture and even watering.
 Don’t get heads wet when watering.